When reading starts to sputter,

 Loud and Proud?
 Music may help relaxation.
 In addition to word processing and word generating software, free applications abound to block distractions and organize or record thoughts.
 New functions are surfacing.

 Mind of a Chef?
-Books offered for sale may be borrowed from Kindle Owners' Lending Library.
-This keeps costs down for bookworms.
+Books offered for sale may be borrowed from Amazon Kindle Owners' Lending Library.
+It cuts costs for bookworms.
 Writers get a bonus payment each time their books are borrowed and read to completion.

 Pair of Aces?
 Free books are available for borrowing online and from local libraries.
 Writers should seek every opportunity for habitual reading.
 Reciprocity may be generated by providing an audience for colleagues.